 From the Nyugati Pályaudvar train station, take the tram 4-6 to Margit Híd-Budai Hídfő.
 Then hop on the HEV (commuter train) to Filatorigát, the Sziget stop.
 Once you’re there, just follow the crowd.

 From Keleti Pályaudvar or Déli Pályaudvar, go to Batthyányi Tér and then change onto the HEV to Filatorigát.

-More details regarding boat transfers are to be released closer to the time so watch this space.
+More details regarding boat transfers for 2020 are to be released closer to the time so watch this space.

 Get your Budapest CityCard here.

 Good to know

 During Sziget, you can get a special Budapest Citypass which is available for 3, 5, and 13 days.
 It’s cheaper than the regular Budapest Citypass and has all the same benefits plus some extras such as free use of the extra Sziget boat service to the island and a shuttle from Budapest airport to Sziget festival.